smit-collab/smit-collab.github.io/sample_page_5.md

-For more details see [Stock Market Analysis](https://github.com/smit-collab/Credit-Card-Fraud-Detection).
+For more details see [Credit-Card-Fraud-Detection](https://github.com/smit-collab/Credit-Card-Fraud-Detection).